Abstract Submission

 • Stock-flow-services nexus

-• Sustainable consumption
+• Sustainable production and consumption

 • Sustainable design

-• Energy storage
+• Energy systems

 • Food systems